SamanthaClarke1/timesheet-system/README.md

 # TODO

-This part is just a roadmap of all the things I have left to do on the next version of the timesheet system.
-(That version is 1.9.1, from 1.8.8, right now)

-- [ ] Add instructions on how to better create nameTranslation
+- [x] Add instructions on how to better create nameTranslation
 - [x] Edit already created shots (time only)?
 - [x] Rokyt/Timers initial code
 - [x] Finish Rokyt Launcher
 - [x] Better support for the desktop app
-- [ ] Minor visual edits to index.ejs (stop the buttons just being the browser defaults)
 - [x] Fix a bug where, occasionally, changing project doesnt update shots (just leaves it at "general")
 - [x] Turn shot field into a dropdown instead of an input (using sg-http)
 - [x] Cleaning up old files
 - [x] Cleaning up old console.logs
 - [x] Logs
+- [x] Make my css !important free
-- [ ] Wrap my front end javascript in IIFEs to keep vars out of the window scope
+- [x] Wrap my front end javascript in IIFEs to keep vars out of the window scope (excluding the updaters, yeah its a hack, ik.)
 - [x] Better command line options
 - [x] Refactoring
 - [x] New Icon